chef-boneyard/chef-web-docs-2016/chef_master/source/delivery.rst

 Build Stage
 -----------------------------------------------------
-When a change is approved, |chef delivery_short| merges the change into the pipeline’s target branch and triggers the Build stage.
+When a change is approved, |chef delivery_short| merges the change into the pipeline's target branch and triggers the Build stage.
 The Build stage repeats the lint, syntax, and unit phases from the Verify stage.
 This is because the target branch may have moved ahead since the Verify stage ran on this change (this occurs if there are multiple open changes on a project and another change is approved before yours).

 In addition to the Verify checks, the Build stage provides three additional phases: